Skip to content

 During the second one to one meeting the following topics should be discussed:

-- How the colleague is feeling and how the manager can support during the induction
+• How you're feeling and how your manager can support during the induction

 Policies to read